Dev.Chan64's Blog

 Definition

-Refers to a state where critical knowledge about the system or operations is concentrated in specific individuals, exposing the entire organization to risk if those individuals leave or are absent.
+This refers to a state in which critical knowledge about the system or work is concentrated in a small number of people, exposing the entire organization to risk when those people leave or become unavailable.

 Organizational Causes